 The number of beneficiaries who opted-out of enrollment in the MTMP for a reason not specified in data elements C-E during the specified time period above.
 This should be a subset of the total number of beneficiaries who opted-out of enrollment in the MTMP in the specified time period.

-For beneficiaries enrolled in the MTMP at any time during the specified time period above, provide the prescription cost of all covered Part D medications on a per MTMP beneficiary per month basis.
+For beneficiaries enrolled in the MTMP at any time during the specified time period above, provide the prescription cost of all covered* Part D medications on a per MTMP beneficiary per month basis.
 This should be a currency field, rounded to the nearest dollar.
 The numerator represents the total prescription drug costs.
 The total prescription cost should be limited to covered Part D medications and be calculated using gross drug cost as follows: (Ingredient Cost Paid + Dispensing Fee + Sales Tax).
 This is based on the sum of all Part D covered prescriptions that were dispensed within the reporting period specified for each beneficiary enrolled in the MTMP.
 This includes both MTMP beneficiary cost sharing and Part D costs paid.
 The denominator represents the total number of member months for the MTMP enrolled beneficiaries.
 These member months should include all months the beneficiary was enrolled in the plan during the reporting period specified, not only the months that the beneficiary enrolled in the MTMP.
 The following equation also describes this calculation.

 Figure 1: Calculating total prescription cost per MTMP beneficiary per month.

-For beneficiaries enrolled in the MTMP at any time during the specified time period above, provide the number of covered Part D 30-day equivalent prescriptions on a per MTMP beneficiary per month basis.
+For beneficiaries enrolled in the MTMP at any time during the specified time period above, provide the number of covered* Part D 30-day equivalent prescriptions on a per MTMP beneficiary per month basis.
 This should be a numeric field.

 This numerator should be calculated by first summing days supply of all covered Part D prescriptions dispensed for beneficiaries enrolled in MTMP as of the last day of the reporting period, and dividing by 30 to determine the number of 30 day equivalent prescriptions dispensed.
 The denominator represents the total number of member months for the MTMP enrolled beneficiaries.
 These member months should include all months the beneficiary was enrolled in the plan during the reporting period specified, not only the months that the beneficiary enrolled in the MTMP.
 The following equation also describes this calculation.